codeforIATI/reference/templates/en/codelist.rst

 This codelist has some withdrawn elements, for details on these check the `Non-Core Codelist changelog record <http://iatistandard.org/upgrades/noncore-codelist-changelog>`__
 {% endif %}

-The codelists were translated in French in April 2018 with the support of the Government of Canada.
-Please note that if any codelists have been added since then, they may not be available in French.

 Codes
 -----